THE TIGER LILLIES TECHNICAL RIDER

 Please provide on stage:

-- We need a grand piano (Yamaha C3 prefered/Steinway also acceptable) provided for our shows.
+We need a grand piano (Yamaha C3 prefered.
+Steinway are also acceptable) provided for our shows.

-- If the venue is a rock club or large festival stage then a high quality, 88-note weighted electric piano, such as a Yamaha CP5, Clavinova or Silent Piano is usually better than an acoustic piano.
+If the venue is a rock club or large festival stage then a high quality, 88-note weighted electric piano, such as a Yamaha CP5, Roland RD 800, Clavinova or Silent Piano is usually better than an acoustic piano.

 We need a professional nylon string acoustic guitar, with pickup and guitar strap, provided for our shows (Yamaha NCX/NTX, Takamine, Taylor, Guild)